windicss/docs/guide/features/shortcuts.md

 />

 The utility added by this configuration can also be directly wrapped with variant, such as sm:btn.
-The function of this feature is similar to @apply, it will merge all utilities into one style.
+The function of this feature is similar to the @apply directive, it will merge all utilities into one style.